How to Design a Direct Mail Piece

 With your audience and goal in mind, it’s now time to choose which direct mail format you’ll use.
-Format is important because it dictates the amount of copy and images you can fit onto your piece.
+By format, we mean the type of mail piece you’re sending – menus, postcards, brochures, etc. Format is important because it dictates the amount of copy and images you can fit onto your piece.
 If your goal is to provide plenty of detail about your products or services, a larger piece like a brochure might be the best choice.
 On the other hand, if you just want to announce a sale or provide a few coupons, a postcard is probably your best bet.

 It’s also important to consider the effect you want to have on prospects when they open the mailbox.
 In most cases, the larger the piece, the larger the impact.
 For example, using a large postcard to announce a sale is more likely to grab your prospects’ attention than a small flyer.
 However, keep in mind that the larger you go, the higher the price.

 For more information on direct mail formats and which is best for your needs, check out our article, What Is Direct Mail Marketing?.